Andrea loves to write about the zodiac, Myers Briggs, and texting. She is an accomplished on romance and relationships. She also has two cats.

 But that’s beside the point — telling that a part of your life is composing dating hubs could be compromising to a budding relationship.
 So why bother with it?
 If it’s something that needs to come up naturally, then it can.
 But with the advent of “Google this” and “Google that”.
 I’d indeed hate for them to think I’m only going out with them to get a fancy dinner to only turn around and write about it to an audience of thousands or millions (who knows.)
 So for the sanity of my private life, I made the call that I shouldn’t postbode pictures of myself on hubpages.
-And I had the brilliant idea to use a picture of Nicolas Cell, because of all the beautiful bald eagles of the world with their hobgoblin children, he is the symbol of the Millennial generation.
+And I had the brilliant idea to use a picture of Nicolas Box, because of all the beautiful bald eagles of the world with their hobgoblin children, he is the symbol of the Millennial generation.

 Wait, Nicolas Box is the Symbol of the Millennial Generation?

 Yeah, he totally is.
-Whether it’s Raising Arizona or Face Off, he has become a cultural symbol for a generation that wasgoed told they could do anything te a euphoric Reading Rainbow childhood to crash and burn with the power of the 2008 recession — which has continued to rock the housing market, stock market, wage gaps, and everything financial.
+Whether it’s Raising Arizona or Face Off, he has become a cultural symbol for a generation that wasgoed told they could do anything te a euphoric Reading Rainbow childhood to crash and burn with the force of the 2008 recession — which has continued to rock the housing market, stock market, wage gaps, and everything financial.
 Wij were the generation that had to look to innovation, to waiting on jobs, staying te collegium because the malleability and ease of the previous years wasn’t available.
 How does Nicolas Cell resonate with this?
-Besides telling you to go observe a certain Nicolas Cell themed scene on Community — it’s because he’s morphological, just like most Millennials are.
-The Cell isn’t a ideal actor — sometimes he strikes gold, sometimes he’s ter the Left Behind series, and other times he’s so well known that he is up there with Nickelback and bad Spiderman movies.
+Besides telling you to go see a certain Nicolas Cell themed scene on Community — it’s because he’s morphological, just like most Millennials are.
+The Cell isn’t a volmaakt actor — sometimes he strikes gold, sometimes he’s ter the Left Behind series, and other times he’s so famous that he is up there with Nickelback and bad Spiderman movies.

-Side note: sometimes I’m not sure if I’m a Millennial or from Generation Z. I guess that means I bashful away from Generation X and the beauty of Kurt Cobain’s green cardigan with the missing button.
+Side note: sometimes I’m not sure if I’m a Millennial or from Generation Z. I guess that means I timid away from Generation X and the beauty of Kurt Cobain’s green cardigan with the missing button.

-Nicolas Cell and his career is such a tornado that knowing patches of it for a conversation tends to bring a few titters and lightning speed quips — I mean, look there, this connects with that, and the EYE — you know, National Treasure jokes, right?
+Nicolas Cell and his career is such a tornado that knowing patches of it for a conversation tends to bring a few sniggers and lightning speed quips — I mean, look there, this connects with that, and the EYE — you know, National Treasure jokes, right?

 I never thought when I picked that picture I would get emails about it.
 I’ve gotten some comments here and there that thank mij for the picture selection.
 I think many people on the Internet are just trolling around, being lazy, and looking for some quick answers when they have a spare minute or eight hours.